 Muscle and joint aches

-Your doctor may also order a test to look for Borrelia antibodies in your cerebrospinal fluid if you have signs that your central nervous system has been affected.
+Your healthcare provider may also order a test to look for Borrelia antibodies in your cerebrospinal fluid if you have signs that your central nervous system has been affected.
 This may also be done if the blood test results aren't clear.

 Normal results are negative, meaning that no antibodies were found.
 But Lyme disease is hard to diagnose, partly because the antibodies may not show up in your blood for several weeks.
 If your results are negative shortly after you've been infected, the result could be a false-negative.

 A positive result means that Borrelia antibodies were found and that you may have Lyme disease.
-False-positive results aren't uncommon, though, so the test could say you have the infection when you don't.
+False-positive results sometimes do occur, so the test could say you have the infection when you don't.